 Parks and Outdoor Experiences

 Both of Canada’s coasts feature fantastic scenery.
 Let’s look at some of the stand-out natural wonders available on each coast.
 Do note that there are many more options for people to see; so many we can’t mention them all!

-- You may not think of surfing while in Canada, but Tofino is a world-renown surfing hotspot and it’s located in the breathtaking Pacific Rim National Park on Vancouver Island.
+- Surf’s up!
+You may not think of surfing while in Canada, but Tofino is a world-renown surfing hotspot and it’s located in the breathtaking Pacific Rim National Park on Vancouver Island.

 Tie.
 We simply can’t choose between the natural wonders on each coast!

 Of course, you can experience Indigenous all-around Canada; however, we’ll try and narrow it down to some of the most outstanding attractions that can be found on either coast.

 - Gwaii Haanas on Haida Gwaii The Haida Heritage Centre in Skidegate and a tour to Skedans village on Moresby Island are unique activities that aren’t to be missed to learn more about the Haida people and their ancient history.

 - Squamish Lil’Wat Cultural Centre Visitors to Whistler (near Vancouver) shouldn´t miss an opportunity to learn about the culture and history of the local Squamish and Lil’Wat peoples.
 In the cultural centre, you can see local artifacts, eat authentic foods and learn to make Indigenous crafts.

 - Located in Osoyoos, Canada’s only desert landscape, walking tours of the area are available.
 These are programs to learn about the desert ecology and legends of the local people and animals.
 The cultural centre also showcases numerous artifacts and offers wine tastings from their local vineyards!